UniBioDicts/vsm-dictionary-bioportal/README.md

 Run `npm run demo` to start the interactive demo.
 The demo currently supports only the `getMatchesForString()` function.
-This command automatically opens a browser page with 4 input-fields to search on BioPortal ontology data.
-The 4 inputs fields represent:
+This command automatically opens a browser page with 6 input-fields to search on BioPortal ontology data.
+The 6 inputs fields represent:
-+ The string to search results for
+1. The string to search results for
-+ The dictionary abbreviations (e.g. GO,MCCL), comma separated, that
+2. The dictionary abbreviations (e.g. GO,MCCL), comma separated, that
 will be used as arguments for filtering the results
-+ The preferred dictionary abbreviations, comma separated, that will be used as arguments for sorting the results
+3. The preferred dictionary abbreviations, comma separated, that will be used as arguments for sorting the results
-+ The z-object's properties to be kept in the result (if left empty, all properties will be shown).
+4. The z-object's properties to be kept in the result (if left empty, all properties will be shown)
+5. The page number - note that only for `page=1` there is a possibility of sorting the results taking into account the preferred dictionaries
+6. The page size returned, which is the maximum number of returned terms/results in the demo.

 The demo works by making a Webpack dev-server bundle all source code and serve it to the browser.